If you're a smartphone user, you're probably wondering: how much data do you need?

 Another way to minimize data usage is to go to settings and manage data settings for each app.
 If you don't use the app often you can turn off the data that way it doesn't use it in the background.
 As expanded in previous sections, you can also lower the streaming quality for video and music services.
 For social media, you can visit each site to turn off autoplay videos, which can chew through data quickly.

 If worst comes to worst, then you can always opt for an unlimited cell phone plan, which provides you with plenty of data for your online activities.
+Standard pricing for these plans runs between about $50 and $80 per line, depending upon how many lines you need and which provider you choose.

-Hopefully, this guide has helped you gain an understanding of the data that is consumed by the various apps and activities that exist on your smartphone.
+Hopefully, this guide has helped you gain an understanding of the data consumed by the various apps and activities that exist on your smartphone.
 While some activities won't expend a hefty amount of data, others may destroy the amount you subscribed for.